Guide to Salinity Testing in Food Production

 Salt is roughly 40% sodium and 60% chloride, occurring both naturally and as an additive in foods.
 It's often added to foods in the form of sodium chloride (NaCI).
 Producers also use it in other forms, such as:

 Food manufacturers add these compounds to serve as a binder, enhance flavor and prevent microbial growth to extend the product's shelf life.
-Salt can improve the flavor, texture and color of food products, but excessive amounts can be a cause for concern.
+Salinity testing food production helps manufacturers maintain optimal salt levels while balancing flavor, texture and color.
+However, excessive amounts can be a cause for concern.
 Too much sodium can cause high blood pressure, calcium loss and in severe cases, heart disease and stroke.

 When buying prepared and packaged food products, the Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) recommend those with under 600 milligrams of sodium.
 This is considered a healthy amount of salt intake.